ABOUT US

 Recent regulatory guidance has triggered changes in industry best practices in the area of container closure integrity (CCI) testing.
 A more science-based holistic approach that includes robust design & qualification of the process and the implementation of appropriate process controls is required.
 This webinar will describe a framework to enable such a holistic approach to CCI that assures both the primary packaging and the process contribute to good CCI of sterile injectable vial product.

-When working on live viral vaccines, gene therapies or product that contains active cells cold storage is often required to maintain stability and/or activity.
 Deep cold storage, at dry ice (-80°C) or even cryogenic (-196 °C) temperatures, poses a significant challenge to packaging components and can result in CCI failures.
-Watch this webinar for a detailed presentation on this topic.

 Water activity determination is increasingly being used in the pharmaceutical industry as evidenced by a newly drafted USP <922&GT Chapter for Water Activity measurement.
 This webcast presents how a water activity measurement can be implemented to give insight into the impact of moisture on critical product quality attributes including stability, dissolution rate, and physical properties of tablets, pills, capsules, and other solid pharmaceutical material.